 The 1950s brought additional honors to Chagall, not the least of which was the commission from the Joseph Neufeld and the Women’s Zionist Organization of America to design 12 stained glass windows for the synagogue of the Hadassah-Hebrew University Medical Center near Jerusalem.

 Chagall had the rare ability to start each morning fresh as if each day was the first.
-He saw each flower as the most brilliant, each fruit as the sweetest, and each woman as the most beautiful, evident in every unique Marc Chagall painting.
+He saw each flower as the most brilliant, each fruit as the sweetest, and each woman as the most beautiful, evident in every one of Marc Chagall’s famous paintings.

 The final Marc Chagall painting was a comissioned piece for the Rehabilitation Institute of Chicago.
 Chagall titled the painting Job, but didn’t live to see the tapestry finished.
 Marc Chagall died in 1985 in France, outliving the other European modernists, including Joan Miro.